South Carolina Burglary and Criminal Trespass

 Enters a Building Without Consent

-The first element of the crime of burglary requires that the offender actually entered into a structure without permission to do so.
+The first element of the crime of burglary requires that the offender entered into a structure without permission to do so.
 Entry without consent means the defendant either didn't have permission from the person in lawful possession or used deception or misrepresentation to gain entry.

 Intent to Commit a Crime